-ВLОСК 1, 2, 3, & 4 5, 6 & 7 Dates August - February (20 weeks) February - June (17 weeks) Topics Component 1: Personal Investigation (60% of A Level) Component 2: Externally set assignment (40% of the Alevel) Students continue to develop work based on their idea, issue, concept, or theme leading to a finished outcome or a series of related finished outcomes.
-In February, students will receive the exam paper from AQA and have 8 weeks to prepare an outcome, followed by a 15-hour exam.
+BLOCK 1, 2, 3, & 4 5, 6 & 7 Dates 28th August - 2nd February (20 weeks) 12th February - 21st June (17 weeks) Topics Component 1: Personal Investigation (60% of A Level) Component 2: Externally set assignment (40% of the A- level) Students continue to develop work based on their idea, issue, concept, or theme leading to a finished outcome or a series of related finished outcomes.
+In February, students will receive the exam paper from AQA and have 8 weeks to prepare an outcome, followed by a 15- hour exam.
 There are two parts to the investigation: practical work and written analysis.
 The practical work and written analysis must form an integrated submission.
 Separate question papers will be provided for each title.
 Each question paper will consist of a choice of eight questions to be used as starting points.
 Students are required to select one.
 During their investigation, students produce practical work supported by written analysis containing detailed research.
 First-hand studies from primary sources such as visits to local galleries, studios or buildings, or contact with local artists, designers or crafts people must form at least part of the research.
-During their course of study students will develop the skills to: • record experiences and observations, in a variety of ways using drawing or other appropriate visual forms; undertake research; and gather, select and organise visual and other appropriate information • explore relevant resources; analyse, discuss and Practical elements should make connections with some aspect of contemporary or past practice of artist(s), designer(s), photographers or craftspeople and include written work of no less than 1000 and no more than 3000 words which supports the practical work. evaluate images, objects and artefacts; and make and record independent judgements • use knowledge and understanding of the work of others to develop and extend thinking and inform own work • generate and explore potential lines of enquiry using appropriate media and techniques • apply knowledge and understanding in making images and artefacts; review and modify work; and plan and develop ideas in the light of their own and others' evaluations • organise, select and communicate ideas, solutions and responses, and present them in a range of visual, tactile and/or sensory forms.
+During their course of study students will develop the skills to: record experiences and observations, in a variety of ways using drawing or other appropriate visual forms; undertake research; and gather, select and organise visual and other appropriate information explore relevant resources; analyse, discuss and we have a propriate or appropriate or and statefacter and or and statefacter and and statefacter and and statefacter and and statefacter and statefacter Practical elements should make connections with some aspect of contemporary or past practice of artist(s), designer(s), photographers or craftspeople and include written work of no less than 1000 and no more than 3000 words which supports the practical work. evaluate images, objects and artefacts; and make and record independent judgements use knowledge and understanding of the work of others to develop and extend thinking and inform own work generate and explore potential lines of enquiry using appropriate media and techniques of Ljubljana apply knowledge and understanding in making images and artefacts; review and modify work; and plan and develop ideas in the light of their own and others' evaluations organise, select and communicate ideas, solutions and responses, and present them in a range of visual, tactile and/or sensory forms.
 Assessmen ts AO1: Develop ideas through sustained and focused investigations informed by contextual and other sources, demonstrating analytical and critical understanding.
 AO2: Explore and select appropriate resources, media, materials, techniques and processes, reviewing and refining ideas as work develops.
 AO3: Record ideas, observations and insights relevant to intentions, reflecting critically on work and progress.
 AO4: Present a personal and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.
-Teacher assessed and moderated by AQA Preparatory period + 15 hours supervised time • 96 marks Non-exam assessment (NEA) set by AQA, marked by the centre and moderated by AQA This is assessed holistically.
+Teacher assessed and moderated by AQA Preparatory period + 15 hours supervised time 96 marks Non-exam assessment (NEA) set by AQA, marked by the centre and moderated by AQA This is assessed holistically.
 Students will be assessed on the thoroughness and relevance of research and development of ideas, documentation and recording (including drawing, photographs and reflection), media experimentation, and final outcome (and how it links to the developmental work).
 Meaning that that the preparatory work is crucial to success.
 Academic Theme Planning for Tomorrow The World around us Better Together The Working World Opportunities for Everyone Keep it Green, Keep it Clean Healthy Body, Healthy Mind